Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/semiconductor.md

 ### 1: Silicon Electronic Devices

-- Si is teh workhorse technology. (-99% of the market)
+- Si is the workhorse technology. (-99% of the market)
 - Cheap.
 - High Performance.
 - Challenges ahead,